 We have incurred net losses in each year since inception in 2014.
-Our net losses were \$19.5 million and \$10.1 million for the three months ended March 31, 2020 and 2019, respectively.
-As of March 31, 2020, we had an accumulated deficit of \$176.9 million.
+Our net losses were \$27.2 million and \$74.0 million for the three and nine months ended September 30, 2020, respectively, as compared to \$12.8 million and \$33.1 million for the three and nine months ended September 30, 2019.
+As of September 30, 2020, we had an accumulated deficit of \$231.3 million.
 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and increasing operating losses over at least the next several years.
 We expect our expenses will increase in connection with our ongoing activities, as we:

-- continue our platform research and drug discovery efforts to identify product candidates; - advance product candidates through preclinical programs and clinical trials; - manufacture supplies for our preclinical studies and clinical trials; - pursue regulatory approval of product candidates; - operate as a public company following the completion of our initial public offering, or IPO, in February 2020; - maintain, protect and expand our portfolio of intellectual property rights, including patents, trade secrets and know-how; and - hire additional personnel to support our development programs and secure additional facilities to support our operations.
+- continue our platform research and drug discovery efforts to identify product candidates; - advance product candidates through preclinical programs and clinical trials; - manufacture supplies for our preclinical studies and clinical trials; - pursue regulatory approval of product candidates; - operate as a public company following the completion of our initial public offering, or IPO, in February 2020; - maintain, protect and expand our portfolio of intellectual property rights, including patents, trade secrets and know-how; and - hire additional personnel to support our development programs and corporate operations and secure additional facilities to support our operations.